 If it is determined that an individual has too much extra income, that person will not be permitted to file a chapter 7 bankruptcy case.
 However, an individual would still be permitted to seek debt relief through a chapter 13 bankruptcy case.

 For more information on chapter 13 bankruptcy, click here.

 What property will I be allowed to keep?

 Though a trustee is permitted to liquidate assets in a chapter 7 bankruptcy, certain property is “exempt” from liquidation by the trustee.
 In other words, you are allowed to keep certain property.
 For example, in most chapter 7 bankruptcy cases, you are permitted to keep your homestead property, your vehicle provided that the vehicle does not have more than $1,000 in equity, qualified retirement accounts, education savings accounts, personal property valued up to $1,000, and other property up to $4,000 if you do not own a homestead property.

 How long will my chapter 7 case take?

 A chapter 7 bankruptcy case typically takes no longer than 6 months from the filing of the petition to the discharge.
 However, there a variety of things that can delay a chapter 7 bankruptcy case.
 A simply way to prevent your case from being delayed is to be sure that you are meeting all deadlines.
 It is important to provide the trustee will all required and requested documents within the required timeframe.
 It is also important to complete your credit counseling requirements on time as this will also cause a delay in obtaining your discharge.

-Contact us today to schedule your FREE and CONFIDENTIAL consultation with one of our Tampa Bankruptcy Attorneys!
+Contact us today to schedule your FREE and CONFIDENTIAL consultation with one of our Wesley Chapel Bankruptcy Attorneys!
 Our offices are located in Tampa and are convenient to New Tampa, Wesley Chapel, and the Greater Tampa Bay area.